 This course introduces environmental science as the interdisciplinary study of environmental issues related to human impact on the natural environment.
 The course addresses environmental science literacy and scientific methods through inquiry into and discussion of biogeochemical cycles, ecosystem dynamics, climate change, conventional and renewable energy, resources, and sustainability.
 Lecture (2 hrs) and laboratory (2 hrs).

 This problem-based interdisciplinary course builds on the knowledge and skills acquired in introductory biology, chemistry, earth science, mathematics, and physics.
 Topics covered include experimental design, sampling, and analytical techniques that are standard to the different scientific disciplines.
-Students are introduced to interdisciplinary research methods at field sites and develop skills in group collaboration as well as written and oral presentation.
-Laboratory (6 hrs).
+Students are introduced to interdisciplinary field, laboratory, and data science methods, and develop skills in group collaboration as well as written and oral presentation.
+Laboratory activities will include both laboratory and fieldwork.

-Prerequisites: BIO-202 minimum grade of C and CHEM-212 minimum grade of C and ENVI-101 minimum grade of C and MATH-275 minimum grade of C and (ESCI-121 minimum grade of C or ESCI-211 minimum grade of C).
+Prerequisite: BIO-202 with a minimum grade of C and CHEM-212 with a minimum grade of C and ENVI-101 with a minimum grade of C and MATH-275 with a minimum grade of C and (ESCI-121 with a minimum grade of C or ESCI-211 with a minimum grade of C) and (PHYS-202L with a minimum grade of C or PHYS-207L with a minimum grade of C).

 ENVI-390.
 Environmental Science Research & Practice.
 4 Hours.